williamzhang11/AI-ONE/README.md

 # AI-ONE
-AI-ONE helps developers access OpenAI, Claude, Gemini, and more through one OpenAI-compatible API,
+AI-ONE is a cost-effective unified AI API gateway that helps developers access OpenAI, Claude, Gemini, and more through one OpenAI-compatible API.

- - with lower costs
+- much lower costs
 - unified billing
 - usage tracking
- - routing, fallback
+- routing and fallback
- - free testing credits for new users.
+- free testing credits for new users